evantianx/bash-examples/README.md

   - `cp -i x folder_path` copy file and ask overwrite or not if it's exist
   - `cp -r folder1_path folder2_path` copy a folder into another folder (`r` means recursive)
   - `cp -v ...` give us a verbose info

+- `cat`

+  - `cat n x` show content of x with line number
+  - `cat x y z` show content of x y z one by one

+- `more x` / `less x`

+  `more x` to show content of x and start from beginning;
+  `less x` to show content of x in an screen and quit without anything leave